jhejna/openx/README.md

 * Incorporate language (choose where the instruction / encoding belongs)
 * allow for changing the action keys for different datasets. ie on bridge we want to train on `achieved_delta` but on other datasets we want `desired_delta`.
+* Allow for structure padding., ie some datasets might not have some values, set those to zero.
 * figure out if we can make the OXE shuffle buffer bigger.
+* Refactor the networks, e.g. the transformer / vit.
+* Add pretrained models (look at flax big_vision for good pretrained models.)
+* Fix seeding for random image augmentations for greater flexibility of trianing.